-Fig. 4: Qualitative results.(a) Example 1:orignalimage, super-pixels’ delineationsand GT. (b) Diﬀerences between GT and the delination resulting from super-pixels’ boundary. (c) Ex.
-2. (d) weak V(·,·) (e) strong V(·,·)
+Fig. 4: Qualitative results: (a) Example 1: original image, super-pixels’ delineations, and GT, (b) Differences between GT and the delineation resulting from super-pixels’ boundary, (c) Ex.
+2, (d) weak V(·,·), (e) strong V(·,·).

 Appearance feature is computed as the χ2 distance between a histogram of s and the models generated.

-Atlas Based on the multi-labelled GT an atlas is build to encode the labels likelihood based on the location of s.
+Atlas Based on the multi-labeled GT, an atlas is built to encode the labels likelihood based on the location of s.

-Brightness Intensity descriptors are computed based on statistics of s (i.e:mean, median, mode) and are compared with some intensity markers of the set S such as the minimum intensity value, the maximum, its mean, etc.
+Brightness Intensity descriptors are computed based on the statistics of s (i.e. mean, median, mode) and are compared with some intensity markers of the set S such as the minimum intensity value, the maximum, its mean, etc.

-Self-Invariant Feature Transform (SIFT)-Back-of-Features (BoF)s is described as an histogram of visual words based on SIFT [6].
+Self-Invariant Feature Transform (SIFT)-Back-of-Features (BoF)s is described as a histogram of visual words based on SIFT [6].
 The dictionary is built with 36 words.

-Therelationshipsbetweenthelexiconandthedescriptorspreviouslydescribed is depicted in Table 1.
-More precisely, we highlight the corresponding elements of the lexicon which is encoded by each feature.
-A choice regarding the encoding of the data term D(·) has to be made by using a ML classiﬁer.An Support Vector Machines (SVM) classiﬁer with an Radial Basis Function (RBF) kernel is selected to determine the data model during the training stage.
-The pairwise term is our framework was deﬁned as in Eq.
+The relationships between the lexicon and the descriptors described previously are depicted in Table 1.
+More precisely, we highlight the corresponding elements of the lexicon, which is encoded by each feature.
+A choice regarding the encoding of the data term D(·) has to be made by using an ML classifier.
+A Support Vector Machine (SVM) classifier with a Radial Basis Function (RBF) kernel is selected to determine the data model during the training stage.
+The pairwise term in our framework was defined as in Eq.
 (3).
-The optimization method used as solver to minimize our cost function U(·) is Graph-Cuts (GC).
-GC when applicable allows to rapidly ﬁnd a strong local minima guaranteeing that no other minimum with lower energies can be found [3].
-GC is applicable if, and only if, the pairwise term favours coherent labelling conﬁgurations and penalizes labelling conﬁgurations where neighbours labels diﬀers; such is our case, given by Eq.
+The optimization method used as a solver to minimize our cost function U(·) is Graph-Cuts (GC).
+GC when applicable allows one to rapidly find a strong local minima guaranteeing that no other minimum with lower energies can be found [3].
+GC is applicable if, and only if, the pairwise term favors coherent labeling configurations and penalizes labeling configurations where neighbors’ labels differ, such as in our case, given by Eq.
 (3).

 4 Method evaluation and comparison

 A 16 BUS images dataset with accompanying multi-label GT delineating all the structures present in the images has been used to evaluate the proposed methodology for lesion segmentation application.
 Every image in the dataset presents a single lesion with a variable extension.
 The size of the lesions ranges from under 1/100 to over 1/5 of the image size.
-The dataset is composed of cysts, Fibro-Adenomas (FAs), Ductal Inﬂating Carcinomas (DICs) and Inﬂating Lobular Carcinomas (ILCs).
+The dataset is composed of cysts, Fibro-Adenomas (FAs), Ductal Inflating Carcinomas (DICs), and Inflating Lobular Carcinomas (ILCs).
 This dataset is now publicly available at http://************

-Fig. 5: Quantitative results compilation and comparison
+Fig. 5: Quantitative results compilation and comparison.

-Due to the lack of publicly available dataset and source code, a comparison between the diﬀerent methods is limited to a compilation of results provided by the diﬀerent authors and express them with common metric, as reported in [5].
+Owing to the lack of publicly available dataset and source code, a comparison between the different methods is limited to a compilation of results provided by the different authors and expresses them with a common metric, as reported in [5].
 This information has been replicated in Fig. 5 using the AOV metric.

-Figure 5 is divided in three main parts: (i) a table on the top summarizes the core stages of each study framework, (ii) a legend box on the right side informingof our testing setup and (iii) a comparison of the diﬀerent metrics in a radial manner.
+Figure 5 is divided into three main parts: (i) a table on the top summarizes the core stages of each study framework, (ii) a legend box on the right side informs our testing setup, and (iii) a comparison of the different metrics in a radial manner.
 An extra element is also represented in this radial representation: a blue swatch delimited by two blue dashed lines.
-The boundaries of this swatch correspond to the performance of some expert radiologists based on an inter- and intra-observer experiments carried out by Pons et al. [8].
+The boundaries of this swatch correspond to the performance of some expert radiologists based on inter- and intra-observer experiments carried out by Pons et al. [8].
 It is interesting to note that some methodologies outperform this swatch.
 A publicly available dataset should allow a better comparison in that regard.